Desoldering and Solder Removal Techniques: The Ultimate Guide

 How to Remove Solder from Circuit Boards?

-Most DIY projects require a desoldering pump and braid.
-But the choice usually comes down to personal preference.
+There are several ways to desolder your circuit board, ranging from machine-powered tools to manual methods.
+While most DIY projects require a desoldering pump and braid, the choice usually comes down to personal preference.

 Methods for Surface-Mounted Components